vmware-tanzu/tanzu-dev-portal/content/blog/jupyterhub-on-k8s-p1.md

   secretToken: "c86a373144e4e8b1341fa5661cdc70f165856ba48eb54028eb844d41f1f2aeb4d4a0cca29b9548d52cb9b4c2fb901aa00537a9d37451a6f77953add34039ca56" ## <<Change the token to your random hex string from Step 1>>
 ```

-**Note**: We have chosen the latest version of the jupyter/scipy-notebook, which comes with all the required libraries for the machine learning and data science use cases we will demonstrate in the second post of this two-part series.
-Specifically, the scipy-notebook comes preinstalled with pandas, matplotlib, scikit-learn, beautifulsoup, and seaborn.
+**Note**: We have chosen the latest version of the `jupyter/scipy-notebook`, which comes with all the required libraries for the machine learning and data science use cases we will demonstrate in the second post of this two-part series.
+Specifically, the `scipy-notebook` comes preinstalled with pandas, matplotlib, scikit-learn, beautifulsoup, and seaborn.
 For a list of the Docker images that the Jupyter team maintains, you can look [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

 Create a dedicated Kubernetes namespace to house the JupyterHub Kubernetes components: